 The funding of the Sorghum Trust was made possible after the Sorghum Board was terminated in 1997, and all funding was transferred to the Sorghum Trust.

 ABOUT THE SORGHUM TRUST SCHOLARSHIP PROGRAMME – FIELDS COVERED

-The Sorghum Trust is inviting students to apply for postgraduate scholarship funding, for the 2022 academic year.
-Bursaries will be awarded for Masters and Doctoral studies, within fields of study that are relevant to the sorghum industry in South Africa, including the following:
+The Sorghum Trust is inviting students to apply for their scholarship programme, for the 2023 academic year..
+Scholarships will be awarded for Postgraduate (master and Doctoral) studies, within fields of study that are relevant to the sorghum industry in South Africa.

 - Agricultural Economics

 - Agricultural Writers

 - Food Sciences (relevant to the crop industry)

 - Pasture Science

 - Plant Breeding